VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Cabling

-Check that cabling will not be subject to wear, corrosion, excessive pressure, vibration, sharp any other adverse environmental effects.
+Check that cabling will not be subject to wear, corrosion, excessive pressure, vibration, sharp edges, or any other adverse environmental effects.
 The check shall also take into account the effects of continual vibration from sources such as compressors or fans.

 Detection of flammable refrigerants

-Under no circumstances shall potential sources of ignition be used in the searching for or d refrigerant leaks.
-A halide torch (or any other detector using a naked flame) shall not be us
+Under no circumstances shall potential sources of ignition be used in the searching for or detection of refrigerant leaks.
+A halide torch (or any other detector using a naked flame) shall not be used.

 Leak detection methods